Set up real-time mode

 To use real-time mode, you must configure your compute to meet the following requirements:

-- Use dedicated access mode on classic compute.
-Standard access mode, Lakeflow Spark Declarative Pipelines, and serverless clusters are not supported.
+- Use classic compute.
+Dedicated and standard access modes are supported.
+Standard access mode is supported for Python only.
+Lakeflow Spark Declarative Pipelines and serverless clusters are not supported.

 - Use Databricks Runtime 16.4 LTS and above.